|

 0 Comments

+Discover must-visit spots that bring the past to life and reveal the spirit of a community built on steel, steam, and timeless stories!
 The Most Canadian Thing To DoMaple Syrup thrives in a cold climate just as we Canadians have thrived in the cold.
 This makes maple syrup something we hold dearly to our hearts as part of our Canadian heritage.

 Extracted from trees in which the beginning starch is converted into sugar from the rising sap, maple syrup enjoys a unique harvesting process.
 As late Winter and early Spring approaches, the harvesting of maple syrup poses opportunity for activities and festivals!
 Check out our Maple Syrup Guide below to help you navigate this delicious time of year!
 Title photo courtesy of Palmer's Maple Syrup Every year, millions of Canadians engage in thousands of free activities and performances hosted by artists, cultural organizations and municipalities in communities across Canada.
 From Nunavut to New Brunswick, and from British Columbia to Baffin Island – and all points in between – we share all the inspiration, artistry, creativity and expression that reflects the mosaic of Canadian culture.